 As pet owners, we all love our furry friends, but sometimes, they can have unpleasant breath.
 However, bad breath in dogs is not just a cosmetic issue, it could also be a warning sign of an underlying health problem.
-Our expert veterinarians, located across Tracy, have shared valuable insights on the possible causes of your dog's bad breath and practical tips on managing and preventing it effectively.
-So, read on to learn how you can keep your dog's breath fresh and healthy.
+Our veterinarians in Tracy, have shared valuable insights on the possible causes of your dog's bad breath.

 What causes bad breath in dogs